Viki-coding/ADHD-Self-Assessment/README.md

 > **What is ADHD:** [From ADHD Ireland]
-ADHD – Attention Deficit Hyperactivity Disorder is a medical/neurobiological condition in which the brain’s neurotransmitter chemicals; noradrenalin and dopamine do not work properly. <b>It is a disorder that, without proper identification, treatment and management, can have serious and long-lasting consequences and/or complications for an individual.  </b> It is a genetic and long-term condition which affects learning and behaviour right through the school years and in many cases beyond into adulthood.
+"ADHD – Attention Deficit Hyperactivity Disorder is a medical/neurobiological condition in which the brain’s neurotransmitter chemicals; noradrenalin and dopamine do not work properly. <b>It is a disorder that, without proper identification, treatment and management, can have serious and long-lasting consequences and/or complications for an individual.  </b> It is a genetic and long-term condition which affects learning and behaviour right through the school years and in many cases beyond into adulthood.
 ADHD is a disorder that can co-exist to a greater or lesser degree, with any or other disorders such as dyslexia, autism, learning disorder, dyspraxia, conduct disorder, oppositional defiance disorder.  <b>It is important to note that ADHD is a very treatable condition.
-If diagnosed and properly treated, people with ADHD can reach their potential and lead happy and successful lives.</b>
+If diagnosed and properly treated, people with ADHD can reach their potential and lead happy and successful lives."</b>

 In Ireland today, a formal diagnosis is only done through an Educational Psychologist or Psychiatrist.
 The first step when someone is stuggling is to go to visit their GP.
 GP's are not all fully up to speed on how difficult is can be to have ADHD and may not fully be aware of the correct questions to ask to be able to refer their patient to correct health professional.